 There is a USD $25 departure tax payable at the airport.
 Some airlines cover this cost in their fare.
 Present your boarding pass at the counter when departing and they will advise whether it is prepaid.

 Mobile phones – the mobile phone network is extensive, and there aren’t too many places in Cambodia without coverage.
 The competition is fierce, which guarantees cheap calls.
-A local SIM with a small amount of credit can be purchased for $4 or $5 but some SIM cards can only be purchased by locals with an identity card.
-Mobitel offers extensive coverage, and can be be bought by foreigners.
+A local SIM with a small amount of credit can be purchased for $4 or $5.
 You will need to provide your passport as identification to purchase a SIM card.
 Calls within Cambodia are very cheap, and overseas calls are usually cheaper than your own network roaming rate.

 Passports and Visas

 For entry to Cambodia your passport must have at least 6 months validity from date of entry.
 A visa can be obtained on arrival, or electronically prior to entry.
 Apply for an e-Visa one month prior to your tour date, it is valid for 3 months from date of issue.
 The cost is USD $25.
 An e-Visa can be obtained from http://www.mfaic.gov.kh/evisa/